-The IASB's response to feedback

-At its April 2022 meeting the IASB considered further the seven shortlisted projects and decided:

-- to include in its research project pipeline two projects: - Intangible Assets (pages 27-28); and - Statement of Cash Flows and Related Matters (pages 28-29); - to add to the maintenance project pipeline a project on Climate-related Risks in the Financial Statements (pages 29-30); - to include two projects on the reserve list: - Operating Segments (page 31); and - Pollutant Pricing Mechanisms (pages 31-32); and - not to add to its work plan projects on: - Cryptocurrencies and Related Transactions (page 32); or - Going Concern Disclosures (page 33).11
+How the IASB prioritised potential projects The IASB's response to feedback The IASB assessed the priority of potential projects based on the criteria (see pages 21-22) and the feedback from respondents about these projects.
+At its April 2022 meeting the IASB considered further the seven shortlisted projects and decided: At its March 2022 meeting the IASB decided to shortlist seven potential to include in its research project pipeline two projects: projects for discussion at its April 2022 meeting: Intangible Assets (pages 27-28); and Climate-related Risks in the Financial Statements; Statement of Cash Flows and Related Matters (pages 28-29); Cryptocurrencies and Related Transactions; • to add to the maintenance project pipeline a project on Climate-related Going Concern Disclosures; Risks in the Financial Statements (pages 29-30); Intangible Assets; to include two projects on the reserve list: Operating Segments; Operating Segments (page 31); and Pollutant Pricing Mechanisms; and Pollutant Pricing Mechanisms (pages 31-32); and Statement of Cash Flows and Related Matters.
+10 not to add to its work plan projects on: Cryptocurrencies and Related Transactions (page 32); or Going Concern Disclosures (page 33).11